-  Call our office today today for a confidential and comprehensive case assessment with one of our qualified and experienced divorce attorneys regarding the division of your family home or other owned property.
+Call our office today for a confidential and comprehensive Strategic Planning Session with one of our qualified and experienced divorce attorneys regarding the division of your family home or other owned property.

 Denville Real Estate Division Attorneys Define Equitable Distribution

 When it comes to the division of marital property, New Jersey is an equitable distribution state.
 For those going through a divorce, this means that their marital assets must be divided equitably (fairly), though not necessarily equally.
 Your family home and other owned real estate are no exception, and they may be considered eligible for equitable division dependent on the nature of your circumstances.

 All properties purchased or acquired during the marriage will most likely be considered marital property.
 In this case, it will not matter if only one spouse’s name appears on the deed so long as it was acquired after the marriage was finalized and before either party filed for divorce.

 If, however, the family home was purchased before the marriage and remained the sole possession of a single spouse throughout the marriage, it is possibFle the property will be considered separate and not eligible for equitable distribution.
 There are exceptions to this rule, and each case will be considered individually.